Appdynamics/flutter-plugin/README.md

     path: /path/to/flutter-plugin
 ```

-Afterwards follow the additional steps to add the android and iOS agent to both platforms.
+Follow the additional steps to add the android and iOS agent to both platforms.

 ### Android configuration